-The Company has significant foreign operations, for which the functional currencies are denominated primarily in euros, Swiss francs, Japanese yen and Canadian dollars.
+The Company has significant foreign operations, for which the functional currencies are denominated primarily in euros, Swiss francs, Japanese yen, Hong Kong dollars and Canadian dollars.
 As the values of the currencies of the foreign countries in which the Company has operations increase or decrease relative to the U.S. dollar, the sales, expenses, profits, losses, assets and liabilities of the Company's foreign operations, as reported in the Company's consolidated financial statements, increase or decrease, accordingly.
-Approximately 22% of the Company's revenues for the three month period ended December 28, 2012 were denominated in currencies other than the U.S. dollar.
+Approximately 21% of the Company's revenues for the three month period ended December 27, 2013 were denominated in currencies other than the U.S. dollar.
 Approximately 11% were denominated in euros, with the remaining revenues denominated in various other foreign currencies.
 Changes in foreign currency exchange rates can cause unexpected financial losses or cash flow needs.

-The Company mitigates a portion of the fluctuations in certain foreign currencies through the use of foreign currency forward contracts.
+The Company may mitigate a portion of the fluctuations in certain foreign currencies through the use of foreign currency forward contracts.
 Foreign currency forward contracts enable the Company to lock in the foreign currency exchange rate to be paid or received for a fixed amount of currency at a specified date in the future.
-The Company uses such foreign currency forward contracts to mitigate the risk associated with changes in foreign currency exchange rates on financial instruments and known commitments, including for inventory, denominated in foreign currencies.
-None of the Company's derivative financial instruments have been designated as hedging instruments.
+The Company may use such foreign currency forward contracts to mitigate the risk associated with changes in foreign currency exchange rates on financial instruments and known commitments, including commitments for inventory purchases, denominated in foreign currencies.
+As of December 27, 2013, the Company held no foreign currency forward contracts.